RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: Introduction

-To efficiently support the data construction and deployment infrastructure of RoboCOIN, we developed the CoRobot framework comprising three key components: (a) a Robot Trajectory Markup Language (RTML) checker that validates trajectory properties, including motion smoothness and task-stage consistency, to ensure physical and semantic integrity across platforms; (b) a hierarchical annotation toolchain combining visual language models with rule-based methods to automate scene description and state transition labeling; (c) and a unified platform which extends LeRobot\cite{cadene2024lerobot} to provide unified multi-embodiment control, data management, and deployment capabilities, establishing a foundational infrastructure for scalable multi-embodiment learning.
+Additionally, we introduce \textbf{CoRobot}, a data processing pipeline for efficient development and deployment of RoboCOIN, which integrates three key components: \textit{i)} \textit{A Robot Trajectory Markup Language (RTML)} evaluator that validates trajectory properties, to ensure physical and semantic integrity across diverse robotic platforms; \textit{ii)} \textit{A Hierarchical Annotation Pipeline} to automatically generate multi-level annotations from raw demonstration data; and \textit{iii)} \textit{A Unified Robotic Interface} which extends LeRobot \cite{cadene2024lerobot} framework to provide unified multi-embodiment control, data management, and deployment capabilities for bimanual manipulation research.
 This integrated infrastructure ensures consistent data quality across diverse hardware platforms while providing the necessary tools for scalable multi-embodiment learning.